-Careers is an integral part of the curriculum.
+Careers is an integral part of the PSHE curriculum.
 In Lower Senior (Year 10) and Upper Senior (Year 11) there are taught lessons as part of the PSHE programme.
-These lessons will enable students to plan for their futures, identify their skills and ambitions, prepare for work experience placements, and understand employment law.
+These lessons will enable students to plan for their futures, identify their skills and ambitions, prepare for job applications and the world of work, and understand employment law.
 Students will also explore the challenges and rewards of working in a variety of sectors and understand what qualifications and experiences will help them to move towards the areas of work that they wish to pursue.
-As part of this students will be helped to understand different types of work and to identify the range of experiences that may include study or paid and voluntary work in this country and abroad.
+As part of this, students will be helped to understand different types of work and to identify the range of experiences that may include study or paid and voluntary work in this country and abroad.
 The lessons deal with elements such as decision making, problem solving, communication, teamwork, research, leadership and presentation skills.
 The subject is non-examined.